budulinek/arduino-altherma-controller/README.md

 * The random number generator (for random MAC) is seeded through watch dog timer interrupt - this will work only on Arduino (credits to https://sites.google.com/site/astudyofentropy/project-definition/timer-jitter-entropy-sources/entropy-library/arduino-random-seed)
 * The restart function will also work only on Arduino.

+## Ethernet Power On Reset Issue

+Sometimes the gateway is running fine for days but after power-up or brief loss of power (caused for example by undervoltage), ethernet connection is lost.
+What is the problem?
+The W5x00 chip on the Arduino Ethernet Shield is not initialized correctly upon power-up.
+There is an easy solution to the issue described in a separate [document here](Ethernet_SW_Reset.md).

 ## Remote IP settings on the W5500 Chip

 The Ethernet.setRetransmissionCount() and Ethernet.setRetransmissionTimeout() commands do not work on W5500 chips because of a bug in the Ethernet.h library (see [this issue](https://github.com/arduino-libraries/Ethernet/issues/140)).
 As a result, Arduino fails to read data from the P1/P2 bus (read errors, CRC errors) if certain conditions are met: